Serious Request: Sweden: Musikhjälpen 2011

-For 2011 Musikhjälpen moved to Gothenburg again, and was held from 12–18 December.
+For 2011 Musikhjälpen moved to Gothenburg again, and was held from 12 to 18 December.
 Its theme was education for girls: "Alla flickor har rätt att gå i skolan" ("All girls have the right to go to school").
 For the third time in a row, Jason Diakité (Timbuktu) hosted, this time together with Gina Dirawi and Kodjo Akolor.
 The appeal was again broadcast continuously on the Internet at SVT Play and SR P3 radio and time-permitting on SVT2 TV.
 Among 264 auctioned items was Michael Jackson's platinum record for his album Thriller.
 A total of 18,104,362 SEK was raised.

 Flanders and Switzerland also had glass houses for different causes.

 2012

 Belgium: Music For Life 2012

 Radio station Studio Brussel chose a radical change in concept in 2012.
 Instead of raising funds, the focus was entirely on raising awareness, and breaking the perceived taboo and stigma's on dementia.
 In Belgium it is predicted that one in five persons wil eventually suffer from dementia.
-Although there was once again a round-the-clock broadcast from 17–23 December, there was no glass house, and no locked-up fasting hosts.
+Although there was once again a round-the-clock broadcast from 17 to 23 December, there was no glass house, and no locked-up fasting hosts.

 Kenya: Vote4Peace Vote4Kenya

 In 2012 three Ghetto Radio DJs were locked in a "glass house" in central Nairobi, going six days without food while broadcasting non-stop to promote peaceful voting, ahead of the East African country's elections on 4 March 2013.
-From 19–24 December DJs Mbusii, Solloo and Essie went six days without food to advocate peaceful elections in Kenya — the first vote since the disputed elections in 2007, when violence engulfed the country leaving more than 1,000 people dead and 350,000 displaced, according to the Kenya Red Cross, and the country was nearly torn apart.
+From 19 to 24 December DJs Mbusii, Solloo and Essie went six days without food to advocate peaceful elections in Kenya—the first vote since the disputed elections in 2007, when violence engulfed the country leaving more than 1,000 people dead and 350,000 displaced, according to the Kenya Red Cross, and the country was nearly torn apart.